TheRealSaiTama/bananas-bot/README.md

 ## 🤝 Contributing

 Issues and PRs welcome.
 Please remove any secrets from logs and avoid sharing `.env` content in issues.

+If you’re forking for your own bot:
+- Fork this repo and keep it as a template for others
+- Add your own `GEMINI_API_KEY`, Reddit credentials, and a personal images repo + token
+- Your instance = your keys.
+The original author pays nothing for your usage

 ---